Microphone: History

-In order to speak to larger groups of people, a need arose to increase the volume of the human voice.
+To speak to larger groups of people, a need arose to increase the volume of the human voice.
 The earliest devices used to achieve this were acoustic megaphones.
 Some of the first examples, from fifth-century-BC Greece, were theater masks with horn-shaped mouth openings that acoustically amplified the voice of actors in amphitheaters.
 Between 1664 and 1685, the English physicist Robert Hooke was the first to experiment with a medium other than air with the invention of an early telephone made of stretched wire with a cup attached at each end.
 Today, this is known as a tin-can telephone.

 In 1856, Italian inventor Antonio Meucci developed a dynamic microphone based on the generation of electric current by moving a coil of wire to various depths in a magnetic field.
-This method of modulation was also the most enduring method for the technology of the telephone as well.
+This method of modulation was also a lasting method for the technology of the telephone.
 Speaking of his device, Meucci wrote in 1857, "It consists of a vibrating diaphragm and an electrified magnet with a spiral wire that wraps around it.
 The vibrating diaphragm alters the current of the magnet.
 These alterations of current, transmitted to the other end of the wire, create analogous vibrations of the receiving diaphragm and reproduce the word."

-In 1861, German inventor Johann Philipp Reis built an early sound transmitter (the "Reis telephone") that used a metallic strip attached to a vibrating membrane that would produce intermittent current.
-Better results were achieved in 1876 with the "liquid transmitter" design in early telephones from Alexander Graham Bell and Elisha Gray – the diaphragm was attached to a conductive rod in an acid solution.
+In 1861, German inventor Johann Philipp Reis built an early sound transmitter (the Reis telephone) that used a metallic strip attached to a vibrating membrane that would produce intermittent current.
+Better results were achieved in 1876 with the liquid transmitter design in early telephones from Alexander Graham Bell and Elisha Gray – the diaphragm was attached to a conductive rod in an acid solution.
 These systems, however, gave a very poor sound quality.

 David Edward Hughes invented a carbon microphone in the 1870s.